polarityjam/polarityjam/docs/Installation.rst

 These visualizations can be used for quality control but might also be suitable for a publication.

+If you encounter any issues during the installation, please refer to the :ref:`faq` section first.
+That section might already contain the solution to your problem.

 Manual installation
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 For additional support in segmentation, we suggest to install Polarity-JaM